NEA Mandates and Structures

 Deliverables

-• A report developing the overall science-based peer-review process in support of the post-accident management of contaminated food, including a suggestion for the formulation of a policy, political, and/or legal basis for its implementation.
+• A report developing the overall science-based peer-review process or methodology in support of the post-accident management of contaminated food, including a proposal for the formulation of a policy, political, and/or legal basis for its implementation.